qooxzuub/pdfbeaver/README.md

 - optimize vector paths in PDF graphics
 - replace fonts in a PDF file

-It is built on top of [pikepdf](https://github.com/pikepdf/pikepdf) (and [qpdf](https://github.com/pikepdf/pikepdf)) for PDF writing/manipulation and [pdfminer.six](https://github.com/pdfminer/pdfminer.six) for stream parsing and state tracking.
+It is built on top of [pdfminer.six](https://github.com/pdfminer/pdfminer.six) for content stream parsing/state tracking, and [pikepdf](https://github.com/pikepdf/pikepdf) (and [qpdf](https://github.com/pikepdf/pikepdf)) for PDF writing/manipulation.

 ## 🚀 Key Features